fastai/course-v3/docs/start_aws.md

 ![limit](/images/aws/increase_limit.png)

 Type the message '[FastAI] Limit Increase Request' in the use case description box, then select your preferred language and contact method before clicking 'Sbumit'.
-You should have an automate reply telling you they'll look in your case, then an approval notice (hopefully in just a couple of hours).
+You should have an automatic reply telling you they'll look in your case, then an approval notice (hopefully in just a couple of hours).

 ![limit](/images/aws/increase_limit2.png)